 The images, which they called 'somagram' in their 1952 paper in the Journal of Laboratory and Clinical Medicine were probably the most important and inspiring images that were published as pionneering work on ultrasound imaging.
 A cross-sectional image of a test object, which was a condom filled with fluid and another filled with a water/ talc mixture into which a glass rod had been placed, were demonstrated with sufficiently clarity for evaluation.
 Images of a forearm with a corresponding anatomical drawing were also shown.
 These images had demonstrated that utrasound cross-sectional imaging was possible and what needed to be done was to improve on the quality of these images.

-A final incarnation, the pan-scanner, was developed at the University of Colorado Medical Center in the late 1950s under a Public Health Service Grant.
-This scanner, in which a transducer carriage rotated on a semi-circular water-filled pan that wasstrapped to the patient's body, was developed specifically to eliminate the need for total immersion of ill patients.
+A final version, the pan-scanner, was developed at the University of Colorado Medical Center in the late 1950s under a Public Health Service Grant.
+This scanner, in which a transducer carriage rotated on a semi-circular water-filled pan that was strapped to the patient's body, was developed specifically to eliminate the need for total immersion of ill patients.
 The achievement was commended by the American Medical Association in 1958 at their Scientific meeting at San Francisco, and the team's exhibit was awarded a Certificate of Merit by the Association.
+In the next 3 years the team spent their time improving receiver and display characteristics, acheiving greater consistencies in day-to-day operations.
+Excelleny studies was obtained on the liver, spleen, kidneys and bladder.

 Howry's team recognized the problems inherent in the water-bath coupling system; furthermore, by this time several other investigators, including Wild and Reid and Ian Donaldís group in Glasgow, had published on their work with direct contact scanners.
 Howry met Donald for the first time in 1960 at an exhibition in London of Donald and Brown's new contact scanners.
-After he returned to the United States, Howry's group produced a similar device like that of Donald's, which had quickly evolved into the multi-joint articulated arm (elephant-trunk) scanner.
+After he returned to the United States, Howry's group, which at that time had included engineer William Wright, produced a similar device like that of Donald's, and which had quickly evolved into the multi-joint articulated arm scanner.

 Read notes and see pictures of the early Howry scanners here, courtesy of Mr. Gerald Posakony.